mertcanoncul0/NextTutorial/README.md

 ### Here are the topics we’ll cover

+- What is authentication.
-- How to use eslint-plugin-jsx-a11y with Next.js to implement accessibility best practices.
+- How to add authentication to your app using NextAuth.js.
-- How to implement server-side form validation.
+- How to use Middleware to redirect users and protect your routes.
-- How to use the React useActionState hook to handle form errors, and display them to the user.
+- How to use React's useActionState to handle pending states and form errors.